-Preterm labor and birth is the most common cause of infant death.
-It is also the leading cause of long-term neurological disability.
-The NICHD conducts and supports research on preterm labor and birth, seeking ways to reduce incidence and prevent adverse effects to children and to mothers.
+Preterm labor and birth is the most common cause of infant death and is the leading cause of long-term neurological disability in the United States.
+The NICHD conducts and supports research on preterm labor and birth, seeking ways to reduce the incidence, prevent adverse effects, and improve outcomes for mothers and infants.

 Institute Activities and Advances

 The NICHD supports a broad range of research on understanding the causes of preterm birth and reducing its incidence.
 Areas of research related to preterm birth include the following:

 Past NICHD research has identified various causes of spontaneous preterm birth, including intrauterine inflammation or infection (PMID: 18240548, PMID: 22752762), uterine or vaginal bleeding (PMID: 21142755, PMID: 21890016), excessive uterine stretch (PMID: 19834610, PMID: 22811574), maternal or fetal stress (PMID: 21958433, PMID: 23447915, PMID: 21890014, PMID: 20195952), and premature rupture of fetal membranes (PMID: 10992202).
 Much of this research was supported through the Pregnancy and Perinatology Branch (PPB) in the Division of Extramural Research (DER).